werobots-ai/wr-api-suite-v0/README.md

 - OpenAI response caches are stored in the `wr-api-suite-openai-cache` table instead of the filesystem.
 DynamoDB's TTL feature automatically prunes expired entries.

+The backend automatically provisions the required DynamoDB tables (identity, question sets, and the OpenAI cache) when it boots.
+No additional setup scripts are required—just run `./dev.sh` and the server will create any missing tables and configure TTL on the cache table.

 To reset both services to a clean slate, stop any running dev stack and wipe the local state with: